nikbearbrown/AI4ED/Cognitive_Type_Typography_AI/Classification_of_Typefaces/An_Illustrated_Glossary_of_Type_for_Generative_AI.md

 # An Illustrated Glossary of Type for Generative AI

+Typography terms explained with pictures.

+01. Font/Typeface:
+“A collection of letters, numbers, punctuation, and other symbols used to set text (or related) matter.
+Although font and typeface are often used interchangeably, font refers to the physical embodiment (whether it's a case of metal pieces or a computer file) while typeface refers to the design (the way it looks).
+A font is what you use, and a typeface is what you see.”

+02. Character:
+An individual symbol of the full character set that makes up a typeface; may take the form of a letter, number, punctuation mark, etc.

+03. Alternate Character/Glyph:
+A non-standard (sometimes decorative) variation of a character that comes as an extra option with a font file.

+04. Serif:
+A short line or stroke attached to or extending from the open ends of a letterform; also refers to the general category of typefaces that have been designed with this feature.

+05. Sans-Serif/Sans:
+Literally "without line"; the general category of typefaces (or an individual typeface) designed without serifs.

+06. Italic:
+A slanted version of a typeface (slants from left to right); a true italic is uniquely designed, more than a tilted version of the upright (a.k.a. "roman") typeface.

+## The Foundation: Positioning & Spacing

+07. Baseline:
+The imaginary line on which most letters and other characters sit.

+08. Cap Line:
+The imaginary line that marks the upper boundary of capital letters and some lowercase letters' ascenders (see Ascender definition in the next section).

+09. X-Height:
+The height of a typeface's lowercase letters (disregarding ascenders and descenders).

+10. Tracking/Letter-Spacing:
+The uniform amount of spacing between characters in a complete section of text (sentence, line, paragraph, page, etc.).

+11. Kerning:
+The horizontal spacing between two consecutive characters; adjusting the kerning creates the appearance of uniformity and reduces gaps of white space between certain letter combinations.

+12. Leading/Line-Spacing:
+The vertical spacing between lines of text (from baseline to baseline).

+## The Anatomy of a Letter

+13. Stroke:
+A single linear element that forms part of a character; may be straight or curved.

+14. Stem:
+The main (usually vertical) stroke of a letterform.

+15. Arc of Stem:
+A curved stroke that is continuous with a stem.

+16. Foot:
+The part of the stem that rests on the baseline.

+17. Descender:
+A piece of a letter that extends below the baseline.

+18. Ascender:
+A part of a lowercase letter that rises above the main body of the letter (above the x-height).

+19. Joint:
+The point where a stroke connects to a stem.

+20. Apex:
+The uppermost connecting point of a letterform where two strokes meet; may be rounded, sharp/pointed, flat/blunt, etc.

+21. Vertex:
+The point at the bottom of a character where two strokes meet.

+22. Crotch:
+The inside angle where two strokes meet.

+23. Arm:
+A horizontal stroke that does not connect to a stem on one or both ends.

+24. Leg:
+A short, descending stroke on a letterform.

+25. Shoulder:
+A curved stroke extending down from a stem.

+26. Bar/Crossbar:
+A horizontal stroke that is enclosed.

+27. Cross Stroke:
+A line that extends across/through the stem of a letter.

+28. Bowl:
+The closed, round or oval curve of a letter.

+29. Counter:
+An enclosed or partially enclosed area of white space within a letter; could be bounded by curves, strokes, or stems.

+30. Aperture:
+The opening or partially enclosed negative space created by an open counter.

+31. Double-Story:
+A type of letter that has two counters (as opposed to the single-story version, which has only one counter).

+32. Terminal:
+The end of any stroke that doesn't include a serif; includes ball terminals (circular in shape) and finials (curved or tapered in shape).

+33. Swash:
+A decorative extension or stroke on a letterform; may be part of a letter by design or available either as an additional glyph or as an add-on to the standard character.

+34. Ligature:
+Two or more letters that are connected to form one character; primarily decorative (the embellishment that connects the two letters is called a "gadzook").

 Jump to: [A](#a), [B](#b), [C](#c), [D](#d), [E](#e), [F](#f), [G](#g), [H](#h), [I](#i), [J](#j), [K](#k), [L](#l), [M](#m), [N](#n), [O](#o), [P](#p), [Q](#q), [R](#r), [S](#s), [T](#t), [U](#u), [V](#v), [W](#w), [X](#x).